kolbyn24/Notes/03 - Content/HTA (HTML Application).md

 ```

 In Cobalt Strike, go to **Attacks > Web Drive-by > Scripted Web Delivery (S)** and generate a 64-bit PowerShell payload for your HTTP listener.
 The URI path can be anything, Type should be powershell.
 Copy and paste into your HTA (remember to add double quotes around command).

+Now create a 32-bit payload for the else statment, add it to your HTA.

 Copy/paste this line into the HTA, it should look like this: